 According to Killian, the revenues from legalization in Colorado haven’t gone, as promised, toward education.
 And the prison population hasn’t declined either.

 While legalizing marijuana leads to commercialization and needed income for state budgets, Killian reminds listeners that these industries are profiting from addiction.
 “The medical evidence is clear that marijuana is a gateway drug that leads to further drug use.
 As we are fighting against an opioid epidemic, do we want to legalize marijuana?
 How do you tell your kids that it’s harmful if it’s legalized?”
+For addiction issues the places like WhiteSands drug rehab can help.

 For those thinking that growing marijuana doesn’t have environmental impact, think again, said Killian.
 “It requires an enormous amount of water to grow.
 And pesticides are being used to prevent the fungus that commonly grows with it.
 The bigger the business, the less organic its growth.
 If grown indoors, it requires a lot of energy, too.”